andy-leezard/CT-Crypto-Lite-Public/Readme.md

 Updates will not necessarily be pushed immediately to this repository.
 The whole point is to share some of its source code for educational and personal purposes.

-License & intellectual property : before harnessing my open source code written with hard work, please notice the applied license ( AGPL-3.0 License ).
+License & intellectual property : before harnessing my open source code written with hard work, please notice the applied license ( GNU Affero General Public License v3.0 ).
 In case of any legal consequence occurred, especially by neglecting this warning, the charged will be entirely held responsable.

 ![Screenshot1](https://firebasestorage.googleapis.com/v0/b/cointracer-2fd86.appspot.com/o/Screenshot_1.png?alt=media&token=0f4a1849-ff7b-4c75-9665-36c0ab0b4811)
 ![Screenshot2](https://firebasestorage.googleapis.com/v0/b/cointracer-2fd86.appspot.com/o/Screenshot_2.png?alt=media&token=02ed1b55-65a7-4083-8301-de931fe9aca3)